Pacing strategies in track and field

-Threshold pacing is a strategy used for the event such as the 400 meters run, and the 400 meter relay.
-This pacing style is about putting in a lot of effort for a long period of time.
-The greater the intensity that is put into the run will carry out into the finish of this run.
-Many runners attack the 400 meter dash at the full 100%, but by starting with a medium to high running pace such as 75%, it then works up to all out, to about 100%.
-Using threshold running in an event such as the 400 meters it can be very beneficial.
-Starting off in a 400 meter run, not going all out at the beginning is key as runners have to keep a steady balance of fast running and pacing, just like threshold running.
-Once it is the last home stretch, that last 100 meters it's running all out breaking that threshold running and going up to that 100%.

 Strategies

 Track and field racers have a variety of options in the ways they can choose to pace their races.

 Even-split

 Even-splitting is a strategy in which the racer attempts to hit the same split in every lap of the race.
 The racer tries to run an "even" pace during the entire race.
 In long-distance events, this can often be an optimal strategy.

 Positive-split

 Positive-splitting is a racing strategy that involves completing the first half of a race faster than the second half.
 Typically, the runner goes out at a pace faster than he or she can maintain for the entire race, leading to a slower end of the race.
 Positive-splitting can be employed as a tactic, or can simply be a byproduct of an overambitious early pace.

 Negative-split

 Negative-splitting is a racing strategy that involves completing the second half of a race faster than the first half.
 The racer runs slow in the beginning, and gradually runs faster as the race progresses.
 This is typically seen as a conservative racing strategy, but in distance events, many world records have been set with a slight negative split.